Privacy Act Systems - DOL/OCFO-2

 Associate Deputy CFO of Financial Systems, Office of the Chief Financial Officer, Department of Labor, 200 Constitution Avenue, NW, Washington, DC 20210.

-Inquiries should be mailed or presented to the System Manager at the address listed above.
+Inquiries should be mailed or presented to the System Manager.

 RECORD ACCESS PROCEDURES:

-A request for access shall be addressed to the System Manager at the address listed above.
+A request for access shall be addressed to the System Manager.

 CONTESTING RECORD PROCEDURES: